xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 ## Code of Other Models

+All algoritm is available in [Algorithms](alg).

-For the code of t-Copula used in the paper, please check: [t-Copula](https://github.com/MauricioSalazare/multi-copula)
+For the original code of t-Copula used in the paper, please check: [t-Copula](https://github.com/MauricioSalazare/multi-copula).

 For the of GAN, VAE, etc, please check: [Generative models](https://github.com/xiaweijie1996/Generative-Models-for-Customer-Profile-Generation).